-Provision Teaching Assistant support for specific children £18,059
+Provision Teaching Assistant support for specific children

-- Provision of focused group interventions and teaching to support gaps in learning. - Provision of I:I and small group targeted support within class to support DA children. - The school's internal assessments during 2020/21 suggested that the performance of DA pupils was higher than in previous years in the majority of year groups. - o Maths DA children outperformed others in Maths in upper key stage 2. - o Reading DA attainment was higher than others in Y2, Y4, Y5 and inline in Y6. - o Writing data indicates Y2 data inline with others and Y4, Y5 was higher.

-Attainment in YI and Y3 for DA pupils was lower than all other due to the nature of cohort, SEND and transfer movement of pupils.
+- Provision of focused group interventions and teaching to support gaps in learning. - Provision of 1:1 and small group targeted support within class to support DA children. - The school's internal assessments during 2022/23 indicates performance of DA pupils was higher than in previous years in the majority of year groups. - Maths DA children outperformed others in Maths in upper key stage 2. - Reading DA attainment was higher than others in Y2, Y4, Y5 and inline in Y6. - Writing data indicates Y2 data inline with others and Y4, Y5 was higher. - Attainment in Y1 and Y3 for DA pupils was lower than all other due to the nature of cohort, SEND and transfer movement of pupils.